OCA/wms/README.md

 ## Virtual reservation and release of operations

 Make the final stock reservation when needed, decoupled from the order confirmation while respecting the order of arrival through virtual reservation.
-Thus also help to create internal operations such as pick or ship when required only.
+Thus also helps to create internal operations such as pick or ship when required only.

 When operation release occurs, only create moves for the goods we have in stocks.
-This will avoid having backorder in internal warehouse operations (only the delivery order will have ones),
+This will avoid having backorder in internal warehouse operations (only the delivery order will have one).

 ## Delivery windows, weekly delivery and cut-off time